REPUTATION.COM STANDARD TERMS OF SERVICE

 7.3 Maintenance.
 The Company shall maintain the SaaS reputation management platform and related modules (the “Platform”) as necessary to ensure the proper delivery of the Services.
 All licenses include bug fixes, patches and new version releases.

 7.4 Platform Uptime.
 The Platform will be available to customer at least 99.9% of the time calculated on a monthly basis, excluding Scheduled Downtime.
 “Scheduled Downtime” means the downtime required by Reputation.com for upgrading or maintaining the Platform, provided that such scheduled downtime shall be performed after business hours (after 6:00 p.m. weekdays PST), in a manner designed to minimize service interruption and shall not take longer than four (4) hours per month.
 In most cases, scheduled maintenance and upgrades are seamless and will not disrupt service.
 For major releases and upgrades, there may be short periods of downtime.
 The Company will provide at least 24 hours’ notice of Schedule Downtime via in-platform notifications.

-7.5 Customer Support.
-Customer Support is available by email via email@example.com.
-Customer Support business hours are from 8:00 a.m. and 5:00 p.m.
-PST, Monday through Friday, except for National holidays.
-All emails to customer support will be responded to within eight (8) business hours during support hours.
+7.5 Technical Support.
+Technical Support is available by email via email@example.com.
+Technical Support hours are from 6:00 a.m. and 6:00 p.m.
+Mountain Standard Time Monday through Friday, except for National holidays.
+All emails to technical support will be responded to within eight (8) business hours during support hours.

-9.8 Relationship of the Parties.
-The relationship of the parties is that independent contractors, and neither party is an agent or partner of the other.
+10.8 Relationship of the Parties.
+The relationship of the parties is that of independent contractors, and neither party is an agent or partner of the other.
 Neither party has the authority to act in the name or on behalf of or otherwise to bind the other party.